Borneo Cultural Festival: History

-Since 2005, Borneo Cultural Festival (BCF) is held by Sibu Municipal Council (SMC) in July every year at Sibu Town Square, for a period of 10 days.
+BCF was originally known as Pesta Sibu before going through several name changes, such as Millennium Celebration and Borneo Tribal Extravaganza.
+Since 2005, BCF is held by Sibu Municipal Council (SMC) in July every year at Sibu Town Square, for a period of 10 days.
 It is a celebration of traditional music, dances, contests, beauty pageant, food stalls, fun fairs, and product exhibitions.
 There are 3 separate stages for Iban, Chinese, and Malay performances.
 It draws around 20,000 people every year.
+Besides cultural performances, Kumang Borneo Dayak Cultural Festival- a traditional beauty pageant- are held at the Dayak stage of BCF.
+Beginning 2023 edition, an International Night will be added on top of three traditional signature nights, namely Chinese Night, Malay/Melanau Night and Dayak Night.

+Hiatus

 BCF was stopped briefly in 2011 before it was resumed in 2012.
 The festival also went on a two-year hiatus due to COVID-19 pandemic in 2020 and 2021.

-Sibu has hosted the National Chinese Cultural Festival (全國華人文化節) twice: in 2001 (18th Festival) and 2009 (26th Festival) which lasted for 3 days.
-Among the activities organised during this festival were cultural village (a venue designated to showcase cultural heritages from various ethnicity), lantern riddles, cultural dances, Chinese songs, dragon dances, and Chinese calligraphy.

 Event

-From the past experiences, the venue of the main event will be held in Sibu town square so as the trade fair and the exhibition will be held on the second phase of the town square.
+Historically, the venue of the main event will be held in Sibu town square so as the trade fair and the exhibition will be held on the second phase of the town square.
 Usually the main town square which is located next to Wisma Sanyan will be utilised by the stages and food stalls.